 My family is waiting on news today.
 Possibly bad news.

-But part of it is that I just can't write right now.
+I just can't write right now.
 My mind is goulash and I'm barely keeping thoughts coherent enough to string sentences together.

 And yet...that's never completely 100% true.
 I'm writing right now.
 And I'll probably put in a couple of hours before the end of the day.
 And it will be personal shit in a personal file that is mostly unreadable and maybe might have an emotional nugget or two that will show up in other writing.
 It's nothing that will be published, or mined for a character.
 It will not be "useful" writing.